jahanpd/Missingness/README.md

-# Dealing with missing data through attention and latent space regularization
+# Dealing with missing data using attention and latent space regularization

 A principled strategy for training and performing inference on observed data only, without imputation or dropping rows.